Tien Chiu

 What am I planning to do with this?
 I want to try collapse weave, 1/3 vs. 3/1 twill pleats in a very fine silk yarn – 140/2 silk yarn, to be precise.
 To accomplish this, you need a weft yarn that’s much finer than the warp.
 But if the warp is 140/2 silk at 30,000 yards per pound, how do you find a thinner weft?
 Well, here it is!
 This will do very nicely.
 I’m not quite sure when I’ll get a chance to weave it up, as my ankle sprain more or less precludes weaving, but hoping to do it fairly soon.

-Other than that, life has been fairly boring the last few days – mostly catching up on sleep, spending time with Mike, and staying off my feet as much as possible.
+Other than that, life has been fairly boring the last few days – mostly catching up on sleep, spending time with B., and staying off my feet as much as possible.
 I hope this ankle heals up quickly!

 Share this post!